PESPSA/PESPSA/README.md

 ### Hello everyone that's me PESPSA :^)

 ## I am currently graduating with a bachelor's degree in software engineering and learning Data Science
-- 🔭 I’m currently working on my diploma related to the [recommender system using fuzzy logic][]
+- 🔭 Working on my diploma related to the [recommender system using fuzzy logic][]
-- 🌱 I’m currently learning DS at Yandex Praktikum
+- 🌱 Learning DS at Yandex Praktikum

 ### Connect with me: